rzetterberg/alven/src/static/markdown/theme_api_reference.md

 handles the routing and selects the current page from the database.

-A `table` that represents the current page is returned, or `nil` if no page was found or if the requested page is private.
+A `table` that represents the current page is returned, or `nil` if no page was found or if the requested page was private.

 **<a name="get_pages"></a> [Page] get\_pages(void)**